tanukifk/tanuki_app_documents/docs/terms_of_use/en.md

-These Terms of Use applies to Tanuki apps (hereinafter referred to as “Applications”) for digital devices created by the Tanuki developer(hereinafter referred to as “Service Providers”).
+These Terms of Use applies to Tanuki apps (hereinafter referred to as “Applications”) for digital devices created by the Tanuki developers (hereinafter referred to as “Service Providers”).

 ## Agreement